 Registering the business and obtaining the proper licenses comes next, but the exact processes vary by state.
 Most states require business owners to have either a property manager’s license or a real estate broker’s license, both of which involve taking courses and passing an exam.
 Certifications can also help with attracting customers once the business is up and running, as can joining local or national associations such as IREM, NAA, NARPM, or NAR.

-Finally, the business will need to be set up as a legal entity for tax purposes.
+Finally, the business must be set up as a legal entity for tax purposes.
 Most firms are set up as limited liability corporations (LLCs), but both S-Corps and C-Corps offer more legal protections.
 The key to choosing the right one is for business owners to decide whether they want to file as pass-through businesses or to be paid as an employees of a corporation.

 Figure Out a Plan for Handling Finances

-A new property management company’s business plan should have a stated revenue goal for the first fiscal year that includes expected income and expenses.
-Entrepreneurs should also plan to put some money aside for handling emergencies, should they occur.
+A new property management company’s business plan should have a stated revenue goal for the first fiscal year, including expected income and expenses.
+Entrepreneurs should also plan to put some money aside to handle emergencies, should they occur.

 Keeping track of finances for each property can be a challenge for those who don’t have accounting experience.
 These days, though, most people do fine relying on property management software to keep track of rent, fees, expenses, and bills.
 In most cases, expenses will include: